-To cope with this challenge of high traffic volume in HIL, we changed our vehicle detection method to counting vehicles by entry and exit detectors, as shown in Figure 32, rather than scanning every vehicle for their positions.
-Two groups of eight detectors were employed to count the number of vehicles in the queues, with each queue having a pair of detectors.
-The distance between each pair of detectors is equal to the length of the queue we have designed.
-The entry detector counts the number of the vehicles that enter the queue, while the exit detector counts the number of vehicles that leave the queue.
+To cope with this problem of high traffic volume in HIL, we changed our vehicle detection method to counting vehicles by entry and exit detectors, rather than scanning very vehicle for their positions.
+Two groups of eight detectors were applied to count the number of vehicles in the queues, with each queue having a pair of detectors.
+The distance between each pair of detectors is the length of queue we have designed, same as the length of detectors we used in SIL and HIL.
+The entry detector counts the number of the vehicles which come into the queue, while the exit detector counts the number of vehicles which come out of the queue.
 The queue size is the difference between these two values.
-This method in Figure 33 dramatically reduced the computation time, compared with the example in HIL: instead of accessing the vehicle position for 60 times, the vehicle information is only accessed 2 times.
-A third group of eight detectors was used to link to its corresponding phase.
-These detectors were assigned outside the network to avoid any vehicle passing across.
-The simulation results are identical to results of SIL, even in the high traffic volume.
+This method dramatically reduced the computation time.
+Compared with the example in HIL, instead of accessing the vehicle position for 60 times, the vehicle information is only accessed for 2 times.
+A third group of eight detectors was used to link to its corresponding phase and these detectors were assigned outside the network to avoid any vehicle passing across.
+The simulation results are identical to results of SIL, even in high traffic volume.